 Coochbehar is one of the Easternmost towns of Dooars and a town with great historical significance.
 The place got its name from the Cooch dynasty which made this town its capital for more than 400 years.
 It became part of India at the time of India's Independence.
 Coochbehar is now a district of West Bengal.

-Coochbehar Palace - The centre tourist attraction in the town is the Raj Palace.
+Coochbehar Palace - The central tourist attraction in the town is the Raj Palace.
 It was established by King Nripendra Narayan Bhup Bahadur in 1887.
 The huge palace is built in Indo-Saracenic Revival architecture combining British architectural style with the Mughal style.
 The place is made of red bricks and is said to be inspired by Buckingham Palace.
 King Nripendra Narayan got his education in London.
-The palace is inspired by the Italian renaissance.
+The palace is inspired by the Italian Renaissance.
 The original palace was 3-storied high but the third floor was destroyed during the great earthquake of 1897 measuring 8.7 on the Richter scale.
 The building covers an area of 4,700 square meters.
 The Length of the palace is 120 meters from North to South and the width from East to West is 90 meters.

 After the death of the king, Nripti Jagadeependra Narayan (Grandson of King Nripendra Narayan) in 1973 the palace lost its glory and was in partial ruins.
-In 1982 Archeological Survey of India (ASI) took over the maintenance of the Coochbehar palace.
+In 1982 Archeological Survey of India (ASI) took over the maintenance of the Coochbehar Palace.
 Today the Palace is back in its full glory.
 In 2002 a museum was set up inside the palace depicting the culture of the local people as well as the royals of Coochbehar.
 The palace was home to the famous Maharani Gayatri Devi who grew up in this palace as the granddaughter of King Nripendra Nayarayn.

-Madan Mohan Temple - At a short distance from the palace is the temple of Madan Mohan of Coochbehar.
+Madan Mohan Temple - A short distance from the palace is the temple of Madan Mohan of Coochbehar.
 Madan Mohan is the “Kul Devta” of the Cooch kings.
 Madan Mohan is a form of the Hindu God Krishna who mesmerizes everyone.
 The temple was built by the Cooch king Nripendra Narayan in 1889.
 The temple God is highly revered.
 Every year tens of thousands of pilgrims visit the temple.

 Rash Mela - Rash Mela of Coochbehar is a month-long festival organized in November-December.
 The Rash festival is organized to celebrate the eternal love of Lord Krishna and Radha.
 Lord Krishna is referred to as Madanmohan here.
 Originally the Rash was a festival for the Cooch kings but now thousands of people from near and far gather at Coochbehar to witness the festivities of the fair.
 The Rash Mela is probably the largest such fair in North Bengal and is an ideal ground to observe the culture and traditions of the local people.